Meet the Team

 Her research is well-funded by the Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Saskatchewan Health Research Foundation (SHRF), and the Saskatchewan Center for Patient-Oriented Research (SCPOR).

-She is also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy for people with premenstrual disorders.
+She is chair of the University of Regina Research Ethics board and also the clinical advisory chair of the International Association of Premenstrual Disorders (IAPMD), a non-profit organization that provides peer support, education, research, and advocacy for people with premenstrual disorders.

 Bethany Sander, MSc